 EXCLUSIVE-Nissan plans more shift cuts at Japan car plants due to low demand, sources say

-TOKYO, June 19 (Reuters) - Nissan Motor Co 7201.T plans to cut more shifts at its three assembly plants in Japan due to falling demand, two sources said on Friday, as the automaker struggles to recover from a drop in sales triggered by the coronavirus.
+TOKYO, June 19 (Reuters) - Nissan Motor Co 7201.T plans to cut more shifts at its three assembly plants in Japan due to falling demand, two sources said on Friday, as the automaker struggles to recover from a drop in sales triggered by the coronavirus pandemic.

-Nissan plans to cancel all night shifts at its plant in Oppama, Kanagawa prefecture, and at a production line in Kyushu, southern Japan, between June 29 and July 31, according to the sources, who declined to be identified because the information isn't public.
+Nissan plans to cancel all night shifts at its plant in Oppama, Kanagawa prefecture, and at a production line in Kyushu, southern Japan, between June 29 and July 31, according to the sources, who sought anonymity as the information is not public.

 The plants are normally closed on weekends.